robinschuere/archive/Architecture/frontend/monorepo_feature_setup.md

 - Components are (almost) always dumb and do not keep state or side-effects inside.
 They should be as controllable as possible.
 - Components have a seperate styles file to keep all their styles in.
+- Components have an RequirementError Component which will be returned when the component meets the requirements of an incomplete component (see helpers/showRequirementError.ts).
-- Components have an EmptyState Component which will be returned when the minimal requirements of that component were not met (see helpers/checkComponentMinimalRequirements.ts).
+- Components may have an EmptyState Component which will be returned when the component meets the requirements of an empty component (see helpers/showEmptyState.ts).
 - Components have interfaces|types (props) which are clearly stated inside the interfaces|types.d.ts file
 - Components have a minimal test setup where the component is tested for specific behaviours
 - An index file is returned which acts as an entry point for exporting types, styles and the component.